Automated Explanation Selection for Scientific Discovery

 The genericity of the specification of the SAT problem is a key factor for their wide range of applications, including the verification of hardware and software, cryptanalysis, planning, and many more.
 Advances in SAT solving often lead to advances in related reasoning problems and their optimization variants, such as Maximum Satisfiability (MaxSAT) or Pseudo-Boolean Satisfiability (PBS) and Optimization (PBO).
 Such advances are also closely related to problems higher up in the polynomial hierarchy, such as Quantified Boolean Formulas (QBF).
 SAT solvers are also used in the backend of reasoning systems that support richer formal languages, such as SAT Modulo Theory (SMT) solvers~\cite{Biere:2021:Handbook}.

-SAT-based methods are well suited to this task for three main reasons.
+There are three main reasons why SAT-based methods are particularly well suited for this task.
 First, recent advances in SAT solving show that SAT-based methods have the potential to efficiently solve the instances of the NP-hard explanation selection problems addressed in this paper.
-Moreover, SAT-based methods are particularly trustworthy because they produce proofs that can be efficiently checked for correctness by verified software.
-Finally, these methods are flexible in that they can be easily adapted to new problem instances or variants thereof by modifying the encoding or objective function of the problem instance rather than the algorithm.
+Second, SAT-based methods are particularly reliable because they produce proofs that can be efficiently checked for correctness by verified software.
+Finally, these methods are generic, allowing flexible adaptation to problem variants by modifying the encoding of the problem instance rather than the algorithm.